VrushankGunjur/intern/README.md

 ## Troubleshooting

-### "Gmail credentials not set" error
+### "ANTHROPIC_API_KEY not set" error

-- Ensure your `.env` file exists and has the correct values
+- Ensure your `.env` file exists in the project root
-- Check that `GMAIL_USER` and `GMAIL_APP_PASSWORD` are set
+- Check that `ANTHROPIC_API_KEY` is set correctly
-- Verify you're using an App Password, not your regular Gmail password
+- Verify the API key is active at https://console.anthropic.com/

 ### "Anthropic API error"